adrienkohlbecker/ejson-kms/README.md

 AWS gives us the ability to store an arbitrary context with each secret, in the form of key-value pairs.

 These key-value pairs are stored with the secret and are logged in CloudTrail for each encryption/decryption operation.
 You can use it for auditing purposes by adding, for example, the name of the project or the type of environment (production, staging, ...).
-Additionaly, you can use it to further restrict access to your credentials with IAM policies.
+Additionally, you can use it to further restrict access to your credentials with IAM policies.

 Note: Since the context is stored with the secret and authenticated, it is **read-only**: once a secret has been encrypted, you cannot change the context.